 Credit will be awarded to students based on the number of credits the interinstitutional course is worth at the school offering it.
 Courses worth 3 semester credits will be awarded .9 units, and courses worth 4 semester credits will be awarded 1.2 units.
 Questions regarding how this affects degree completion should be directed to the Registrar’s Office.

-Kalamazoo College students must be registered for a minimum of two Kalamazoo College units for the quarter in which they enroll in an interinstitutional course and must include the course as part of a normal full-time registration.
+Kalamazoo College students must be registered for a minimum of two Kalamazoo College academic units during the quarter in which they enroll in an interinstitutional course and must include the course as part of a normal full-time course load.
 Interinstitutional courses do not count as part of the residency requirement.
-The overload policy does, however, apply to the registration of interinstitutional courses; interinstutional courses worth 3 or 4 semester credits will count as a full academic course regardless of course credit conversion.
+The overload policy does apply to the registration of interinstitutional courses; interinstutional courses worth 3 or 4 semester credits will count as a full academic course regardless of course credit conversion.
 Students may also not register for more than two courses at the host institution.
-Students are encouraged not to enroll in interinstitutional courses during the Spring quarter due to academic calendar dates, housing issues, and the fulfillment of requirements for graduating seniors.

-Students from WMU and KVCC wishing to take classes at Kalamazoo College under this program should submit an approved Michigan Guest Student Application to the Registrar’s Office.
-Applications must be submitted a minimum of 30 days prior to the start of the term.
+Students from WMU or KVCC who wish to take courses at Kalamazoo College through this program must submit an approved Michigan Guest Student Application to the Registrar’s Office at least 30 days prior to the start of the term.